srobo-southampton/python-a-whirlwind-tour/python.md

 Common Errors and mistakes
 --------------------------
 This is just a selection of common error messages.
-If you encounter one that isn't on this list, the first thing to do is to search the Internet for it.
+If you encounter one that isn't on this list, quickly check your code and search the Internet for it.

 ### Syntax Error